(Nominees are chosen by more than four thousand directors, writers,

 Outstanding Performance by a Cast in a Comedy Series

-6th Annual Screen Actors Guild Awards (presented March 2000 for
+6th Annual Screen Actors Guild Awards (presented March 2000 for performances in 1999)

 Outstanding Performance by a Male Actor in a Comedy Series - Kelsey Grammer